Ekumen-OS/andino/andino_hardware/README.md

 The SBC used in this project is a Raspberry Pi 4b so the guidelines here will refer particularly to this family of on-board computers, however extending its use to other families is possible as well.

+This section details the required configuration that is needed in the SBC.
+You can either follow these steps or **rely on community contribution (Recommended) for installing this via ansible playbooks**: See https://github.com/garyservin/andino_ansible_config

 ### Operative System

 Ubuntu Mate 22.04 ARM64 is the recommended operative system for this project.
 This OS provides good capabilities for a educational platform as well as good performance.